 You might find it helpful to read our information on how to talk to your GP before having this conversation.

 "I had been diagnosed with PTSD prior to my pregnancy.
 When I became pregnant with my daughter I had 'crisis' episodes and was referred to a consultant who helped me to identify my triggers."

-This information was published in July 2016.
-We will revise it in 2019.
+This information was published in April 2020.
+We will revise it in 2023.